sfigg/commercialization-public/manufacture/desktop/iot-ent-shell-launcher-app-launcher.md

 2. Complete the OOBE experience.
 Choose the settings that match your device requirements.

 >[!Note]
 > The OOBE experience can be fully automated using an Answer File along with Sysprep to answer the OOBE questions in advance.
-For more details refer to the example Answer Files in the Windows 10 IoT Enterprise deployment framework here: <link to git>.
+For more details refer to the example Answer Files in the [Windows 10 IoT Enterprise deployment framework](https://github.com/ms-iot/windows-iotent-deploy).

 ## Enable and configure Shell Launcher